Knight-glitch/Knight-glitch/README.md

 - 👀 I’m interested in Cybersecurity and Cloud Engineering
 - 🌱 I recently completed Google Cybersecuirty Professional certificate and Google Associate Cloud Engineer training
 - 💞️ I’m looking to collaborate on Learning, Networking, Projects and CTFs for experience and Jobs
-- 📫 How to reach me: www.linkedin.com/in/knight-scott
+- 📫 How to reach me: www.linkedin.com/in/knight-scott or [Here](https://sites.google.com/view/knightcyberprojects/about)
 - 😄 Pronouns: he/him

 <!---